 - Thousands of individual printed song copies, dating from mid Victorian through to the present day.

 - Novelty and “light” piano compositions, some as single pieces, some in albums.

 - Theatre music including vocal scores and orchestral material for shows such as The Chocolate Soldier, The Cinema Star, Oh!
 Oh!
 Delphine and The Desert Song.

-> - Quite a large number of standard classical works
+- Many standard classical works

->

-> For more information, fill in the form below and one of our team will get back to you.
+For more information, fill in the form below and one of our team will get back to you.
 Alternatively, download the catalogue HERE.

 Please check back soon as the catalogue is updated regularly.